ChainMovers/suibase/docs/website/how-to/install.md

 You can skip the section about installing the Sui binaries (unless you have an application that depends on ~/.sui/sui_config to exist).

-!!! note
+??? question "How will sui-base get the Sui binaries?"
-    To avoid version mismatch issues, sui-base automatically download the source code and builds its own sui client binaries for each workdir.
-The Sui code is left in each workdir on-purpose.
-Your apps will now be able to refer to the same local Sui Rust SDK crates, and be "in sync" with everything else.
+    sui-base download the source code and builds its own sui client for each workdir.
+This allows to have binaries always ready for each targeted network (something not easy to do with the normal Sui procedure of only one binary installed at the time).

+    Your app can also refer to these local Sui Rust SDK crates and avoid potential obscure bug because of a binary version mismatch with a target network.

 **Sui-Base Installation**
 ``` console